 Stay up to date with the latest threat reports, articles & mistakes to avoid.

 Simple, yet important content.

 No salesy pitches and all that, promise!

-With exponential growth of businesses utilising technology in recent years, information security has increased its importance justifiably.
-We cover top principles of information security, importance of security policies and steps to improve security within an organisation.
-Cyber security is an ongoing concern, requiring constant attention towards improvements and monitoring the current state of systems.
-This is a worry due to increasing speed of technologies and perimeter less organisations defying the traditional boundaries and rendering traditional controls ineffective.
+With the exponential growth of businesses utilising technology in recent years, information security has increased its importance justifiably.
+We cover top principles of information security, the importance of security policies and steps to improve an organisation’s security.
+Cyber security is an ongoing concern, requiring constant attention towards improvements and monitoring systems’ current state.
+This is a worry due to the increasing speed of technologies and perimeter less organisations defying the traditional boundaries and rendering traditional controls ineffective.

 What is Information security (Infosec)?

 Information security refers to practices designed to protect electronic, print or any other form of confidential information from unauthorised access.
 It is focused on the CIA (Confidentiality, Integrity and Availability) triad.
 Information security is also known as infosec for short.
 Data can be called information in specific contexts.
 However, these terms have different meanings.
 Data is an individual unit containing raw and unorganised facts.
 Information is a meaningful form of data after it is structured in a particular fashion.